-- Once we have the θ , we rotate all gradients in the patch using θ . - This ensures to be rotation invariant! - At this point, we divide the patch into 4x4 blocks.
-For each block, we compute a histogram of directions.
-All resulting concatenated histograms are the SIFT descriptor!
+- Once we have the $\theta$ , we rotate all gradients in the patch using $\theta$ . - This ensures to be rotation invariant! - At this point, we divide the patch into 4x4 blocks.
+For each block, we compute a histogram of directions. - The final SIFT descriptor is the concatenation (flattening) of all these histograms.